hashicorp/terraform-provider-aws/website/docs/r/lexv2models_bot_locale.html.markdown

 * `id` - Comma-delimited string joining locale ID, bot ID, and bot version.
 * `name` - Specified locale name.

+### Voice Settings

+* `voice_id` - Identifier of the Amazon Polly voice to use.
+* `engine` - Indicates the type of Amazon Polly voice that Amazon Lex should use for voice interaction with the user.
+For more information, see the [engine parameter of the SynthesizeSpeech operation](https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html#polly-SynthesizeSpeech-request-Engine) in the Amazon Polly developer guide.
+If not specified, the default is `standard`.

 ## Timeouts